-While the material on this page was written for the allotment societies of the London Borough of Barnet, it might also be of interest to other councils and other federations of allotment societies.
+While the material on this and the ‘resource papers‘ pages was written for the allotment societies of the London Borough of Barnet, it might also be of interest to other councils and other federations of allotment societies.
 It contains resources to help allotment societies successfully take on the total management of their allotment sites long term.

-Most of the papers listed below are reviewed and revised, where necessary, at least every three years.
-Links to other sites contained within the papers are checked more frequently.
-Where this is done the month and year of the revision is given for each paper – for example as (11/2016) which indicates that the paper was last revised in November 2016.
+Most of the papers provided are reviewed and revised, where necessary, at least every three years.
+Where this is done the month and year of the revision is given for each paper.

-The Council of the London Borough of Barnet decided to move its allotment estate, one of the largest in London, into self management so that each site is managed by an allotment society of which all the allotment plot tenants are members.
-Each society is responsible for all management including setting and collecting the rent, determining the rules for tenants, and maintaining all elements of the site, including for the first time the infrastructure of roads, trees, fences and water pipes.
+The Council of the London Borough of Barnet decided to move its allotment estate, one of the largest in London, into self management so that each site is managed by an allotment society of which all the allotment plot tenants (plotholders) are members.
+Each society is responsible for all management functions including setting and collecting rents, determining site rules and regulations (where appropriate upholding allotment legislation) for tenants, and maintaining all elements of the site, including for the first time the infrastructure of roads, trees, fences and water pipes.

 Self Management Checklist – A paper setting out the things to do for allotment societies June 2013.